get Polish citizenship by descent and get a Polish passport

 Polish citizenship confirmed

 I was ecstatic when news came through via email that my birth certificate and marriage certificate had been processed.
 It was only a matter of time before I would get my citizenship certificate.
 When the citizenship certificate came through, my lawyers informed me that they would be able to send out the original certificates via courier to my UK address.
 They also filled out the forms for me to get my Polish passport and PESEL number.
-This is an eleven digit national identification number which all applicants for a Polish passport must apply for.
+This is an eleven digit national identification number which all those applying for a Polish passport must submit an application for.

 Is Lexmotion legit?